Qbject/obsidian-canvas-link-optimizer/README.md

 - **Performance Impact**: Auto-loading is akin to opening additional browser tabs, which can significantly increase CPU and RAM usage.
 This can lead to performance issues, particularly on less powerful devices.
 - **Security Concerns**: Autoloading pages can inadvertently load malicious content, posing potential risks such as cryptocurrency mining or sandbox escape attempts.
 - **Visual Distractions**: The auto-loading of links can create flickering and other visual disturbances that interrupt your workflow and focus.
+- **Loading Delays**: Full page loads can be sluggish, particularly with a slow internet connection, leading to a less streamlined experience.